Randomized Communication and Implicit Graph Representations

-For communication problem $f = (f_n)_{n \in \bN}$, a randomized protocol must satisfy $T_n(x,y) = f_n(x,y)$ with probability at least $2/3$, where the probability is over the choice of $T_n$.
-The cost of a protocol for $f_n$ is the minimum value $d$ such that all trees $T_n$ in the support of the distribution have depth at most $d$. \end{definition}
+The distribution $\cD$ is required to satisfy the condition that, for all inputs $x,y$, $T(x,y) = M(x,y)$ with probability at least $2/3$ over the random choice of $T \sim \cD$, and the \emph{cost} of the protocol is the largest depth $d$ of a tree $T$ in the support of $\cD$.
+We write $\CC(M)$ for the minimum cost of a protocol computing $M$.

+For a communication problem $\cM$, we denote by $\cM_n$ the subset of matrices $M \in \cM$ with $r$ rows and $c$ columns such that $r + c = n$.
+Then we define the complexity $\CC(\cM)$ of the problem $\cM$ as the function